 Concerning Singapore, the Sorbonne-Assas International Law School Campus is situated in the INSEAD Business School-Asia campus and offers a master’s degree in International Business Law.
 In addition to the master’s program, the law school offers seminars concerned with executive education and legal business in China, as well as three-week academic programs in both the winter and summer semesters.
 Due to its international character, the faculty at each university campus is made up of acclaimed legal professionals from France as well as other countries and continents.

-I hope that this article on Best Law Universities in Singapore was helpful.
+We hope that this article on Best Law Universities in Singapore was helpful.
 Make sure to also check out the Available Law Programs for International Students!